 - Asking a question: Posts that end with a specific question get far more comments than pure statements.
 Comments boost the post in group feeds.

-- Peak posting windows are 8-10 AM and 7-9 PM in your audience's timezone
+- Peak posting windows are 8-10 AM and 7-9 PM in your audience's timezone.
+Tuesday through Thursday outperforms other days for most niches.

-- Organize joined groups by geography and schedule separate campaigns per timezone with PilotPoster
+- Organize groups by timezone and run separate scheduled campaigns per region when your audience spans geographies.

-- Test your own joined groups over 4 weeks rather than relying purely on industry averages
+- Run a 4-week A/B test on your own groups to find your actual best time rather than relying purely on industry averages.